beemster/SocialSend/BOOTSTRAP.md

 6. start Send-QT

 The peers.dat contains the latest list of nodes to sync the blockchain from.
-So if you're getting syncing issues, see no nodes to sync to, this will fix it.
+So if you're getting syncing issues, like seeing no nodes to sync to, this will fix it.